 The present day hotel is a stunning place, lavishly furnished in late Georgian/Regency style, it offers a level of luxury and class that few hotels in London, or anywhere else in the world for that matter, can match.
 For all its opulence though what also makes the Lanesborough stand out is its surprisingly down to earth, friendly ambience.

 The Lanesborough has 93 rooms and 43 suites to choose from, with la crème de la crème being the incredibly opulent, 363 m² – 3900 square feet, Lanesborough Suite.
 All the rooms and suites are doubles though an extra bed can also be provided if needed.
-Check your options out on the booking page here.

 The interior design at the Lanesborough, both in the accommodation and throughout the hotel generally, are really quite stunning; great efforts have been made to preserve the original Regency era look and feel of the place and the results are impeccable.